ssapra/docs-build-service/tutorial.md

 The above image configuration can be saved as `<my-example-image>.yaml`

-The configuration of the team can be applied to Pivotal Build Service:
+The configuration of the image can be applied to Pivotal Build Service:

 ```bash
 pb image apply -f /path/to/<my-example-image>.yaml